esiddi4/Eat-Da-Burger/README.md

-# :hamburger: Eat-Da-Burger
+# :hamburger: Eat-Da-Burger!
-Eat-Da-Burger! is a simple, full-stack restaurant app that lets users input the names of burgers they'd like to devour, using HTML/CSS, JavaScript/jQuery, MySQL, Node.js and Express.
+Eat-Da-Burger! is a simple, full-stack restaurant app that lets users input the names of burgers they'd like to devour.
+This app uses HTML/CSS, JavaScript/jQuery, MySQL, Node.js and Express.
 HTML templating is done using Express-Handlebars.

 ## Demo